 Why Does Nevada Need a Registry?

-States began recognizing the need for registry systems in the early nineties as they were identifying the key components of state career development systems; there are now over 33 states with active Registry systems and the number continues to grow each year.
-Registry systems help to set standards based on quantifiable data; they serve as a tool for collecting and verifying data; and they create a process for documenting that data.
+States began recognizing the need for registry systems in the early nineties as they were identifying the key components of state career development systems; there are now 43 registries in 39 states and the number continues to grow each year.
+Registry systems help to set standards based on quantifiable data; they serve as a tool for collecting and verifying data and they create a process for documenting that data.
 Many of the states with active registry systems make policy recommendations based on data collected and Nevada’s registry plans to follow suit.
 There is also a growing trend on a national level to link registry systems to child care licensing, and while the degree to which participation is mandatory varies from state to state, there is an increasing recognition and understanding of the important link between professional development systems and licensing departments in terms of the data that can be generated as a result of incorporating participation into regulations for child care.

 Trends in ECE